Need Digital Health Services for your research?

 Conducting a medical study requires precise planning and effective management.
 One of the crucial aspects experts must consider, revolves around the participants – the main focus of digital health research.
 Recruitment procedures, sample size, randomization, and allocation are some of the factors that require careful consideration before the actual start of the study.

 Since medical professionals cannot test the whole population due to financial, ethical and time limitations, a representative sample is often needed.
 At the same time, there’s always a chance that the chosen sample won’t represent the population of interest (Peat, 2011).
-In the end, when only a portion of the population is studied, there’s always a risk that this particular group does not accurately represent the target population.
+At the end, when only a portion of the population is studied, there’s always a risk that this particular group does not accurately represent the target population.

 Randomization and Allocation

 To minimize errors and bias, randomization has become a sufficient way to select participants.
 Random allocation is another paramount method used to assign participants to different research groups (Peat, 2011).
-In other words, randomization is a practice that’s used to achieve generalizability, while random allocation – to minimize confounders and eliminate systematic bias.
+In other words, randomization is a practice that’s used to achieve generalizability, while random allocation – is to minimize confounders and eliminate systematic bias.
 Thus, random selection and random allocation are the most efficient methods, each with its challenges and advantages.

-For instance, the random allocation can lead to unbalanced and balanced groups (Peat, 2011).
+For instance, random allocation can lead to unbalanced and balanced groups (Peat, 2011).
 When it comes to unbalanced samples, two methods can be employed: simple randomization (via a random number table or a computer-generated sequence) or quasi-randomization (through a random number; e.g., age).
 When balanced groups are needed, several methods can be employed.
 Restricted randomization is one of the effective methods, which is achieved by sealed envelopes.
 Block randomization, on the other hand, is achieved in small blocks.
-Another technique is replacement allocation which requires from experts to reject sequences when they exceed the pre-specified balance.
-Dynamic balanced randomization is also vital, and it involves forced allocation to unbalanced groups.
+Another technique is replacement allocation which requires experts to reject sequences when they exceed the pre-specified balance.
+Dynamically balanced randomization is also vital, and it involves forced allocation to unbalanced groups.
 Bias coin randomization, which implies that probability is changed in unbalanced groups, can be employed as well.
-Last but not the least, minimization is a popular method which requires allocation by prognostic factors when there are unbalanced groups.
+Last but not the least, minimization is a popular method that requires allocation by prognostic factors when there are unbalanced groups

 Random Selection and Random Allocation in Details